-Some of my best memories of my childhood involve helping my mom plant flowers and planting rows of sweet corn (and having a mud fight in the patch after the rain) with my dad.
+Some of the best memories from my childhood involve helping my mom plant flowers and planting rows of sweet corn (and having a mud fight in the patch after the rain) with my dad.
 I try to have my kids involved in my gardening efforts just as my parents did with me.
 They even have their own child-sized garden tools!
 Having your kids in the garden actually has some great benefits for them in addition to the heart-warming memories.
-I have invited Shary Cherry from sharycherry.com to tell you a little bit about the benefits of gardening with kids.
+Whether you have a large garden or a container garden on an apartment balcony, you can enjoy the benefits of gardening with kids!

 Many adults have fond memories of helping their parents in the garden as kids.
 I can recall back watching my grandpa plant gladiola bulbs as I scattered radish seeds.
 In today’s busy life, a garden seems like another added project, but with a small plot, it can offer a rich learning opportunity.
 Gardening with kids allows the little ones to gain in significant ways — with just the little extra push on your side.